opensearch-project/security/DEVELOPER_GUIDE.md

 rm -rf config/
 ```

-Install the demo certificates and default configuration, answer `y` to the first two questions and `n` to the last one.
+To install the demo certificates and default configuration, answer `y` to the first two questions and `n` to the last one.
 The log should look like below:

 ```bash
 ./tools/install_demo_configuration.sh